 Where to Stay

 Australia caters for everyone when it comes to accommodation.
-Here is a list of the types of accommodation you’ll find or you can check out our Where to Stay page for specific recommendations based on our travel experiences:
+Here is a list of the types of accommodation you’ll find.

 - Camping/Caravans/Cabins – Most National Parks have at least one bush campsite and every second or third town has a holiday park with campsites, caravans and cabins available.
 Free camping is also available in some areas.